-In terms of corporate responsibility, Frank & Oak is a B-Corp certified brand, which reflects their commitment to meeting the highest standards of social and environmental performance, public transparency, and legal accountability in their industry.
+In terms of corporate responsibility, Frank & Oak is a B-Corp-certified brand, which reflects its commitment to meeting the highest standards of social and environmental performance, public transparency, and legal accountability in its industry.

 Inspired by a love of wildlife and a vision of providing cruelty-free outerwear, Wuxly prides itself on producing the world's warmest sustainable outerwear.
 With options for both men and women that are ethically made in Canada, Wuxly is a great option for ethical sustainable winter coats.
 Sizes range from XS to XXL in both men’s and women’s, depending on the style.

 Their products feature materials including PrimaLoft® Gold Insulation (made from 55% post-consumer waste plastic) and a water-proof, breathable, vegan-tech outer shell fabric.

 In terms of ethical sourcing, Wuxly ensures that it sources the latest environmentally-friendly and accredited materials that are bluesign® approved so that its products are long-lasting and cause minimal harm to the environment.
 All of their products are also manufactured in Canada, which helps to decrease their carbon footprint and minimize pollution while also ensuring high labour standards and practices.

 Along with their commitment to providing cruelty-free outwear, Wuxly is dedicated to rebuilding craftsmanship within Canada.
 As such, their Canadian apparel is crafted with care by Canadian experts and designed to last for years to come.

 Wuxly also offers the Live Warm Trade-Up program where down-filled or fur-trimmed outerwear items can be traded for a credit of $100 CAD to help both humans and animals stay warm while keeping products out of landfills.